NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Deep Freeze.md

 **Failure** The target takes full damage and takes a -10-foot status penalty to its Speeds for 1 round.

-**Critical Failure** The target takes double damage, is [[Conditions/Slowed 1|Slowed 1]] for 1 round, and takes a -15-foot status penalty to its Speeds for 1 round.
+**Critical Failure** The target takes double damage, is [[Conditions/Slowed|Slowed 1]] for 1 round, and takes a -15-foot status penalty to its Speeds for 1 round.

 [[Feat_Feature Effects/Effect_ Deep Freeze|Effect: Deep Freeze]]

 **Unstable Function** Your innovation discharges an enormous cone of supercooled fluid, potentially causing cascading failures.
 Add the unstable trait to Deep Freeze.
-The ability affects all creatures within a 60-foot cone instead of a single target, and it deals cold damage equal to double your level instead of equal to your level.
+The ability affects all creatures within a @Template\[cone|distance:60\] instead of a single target, and it deals cold damage equal to double your level instead of equal to your level.

-If you have the revolutionary innovation class feature, you can choose a 60-foot cone or a 90-foot cone when you use an unstable Deep Freeze.
+If you have the revolutionary innovation class feature, you can choose a @Template\[cone|distance:60\] or a @Template\[cone|distance:90\] when you use an unstable Deep Freeze.

 **Special** If your innovation is a minion, it can take this action rather than you.